chingkamhing/docker-services/docker-swarm/readme.md

     + edit inventory.ini accordingly
         - add/remove docker manager and worker nodes accordingly
         - define the hostname for each docker node
-        - note: no need to set the ansible_host for now
+        - note: no need to set the ansible_host for now as the VM is not even created yet
     + create VMs
         - invoke "set -a; source .env; set +a" to set the environment variables
         - invoke "make create-vm" to create the VMs accordingly to inventory.ini